-The CQ WW DX Contest Committee is responsible for checking and adjudicating the contest entries.
+The CQWW DX Contest Committee is responsible for checking and adjudicating the contest entries.
 Entrants are expected to follow the rules and best amateur radio practices.
 Violation of the rules of the contest or unsportsmanlike conduct may lead to disciplinary action by the Committee.

-- A. Unsportsmanlike Conduct: Examples of unsportsmanlike conduct include, but are not limited to: - 1.
-Arranging or confirming any contacts during or after the contest by use of ANY non-amateur radio means such as telephones, Internet, instant messaging, chat rooms, VoIP, email, social media or web sites. - 2.
-Transmissions by the entrant on frequencies outside of license limitations. - 3.
-Changing times in the log to meet band change or off time rules. - 4.
-Taking credit for excessive unverifiable QSOs or unverifiable multipliers. - 5.
-Signals with excessive bandwidth (e.g., splatter, clicks) or harmonics on other bands. - 6.
-Running stations not identifying in a timely manner (i.e., 1 minute). - B. Observer Program: The Committee may ask any entrant to accept a visit by an observer during the contest.
-Failure to allow a Committee appointed observer full access to the station during the contest period may result in the entry being a Checklog. - C. Audio Recordings: Any single operator entrant (see V.A.1) competing for a top three finish at the (a) World, (b) Continent, or (c) USA levels, must record the transmitted and received audio as heard by the operator for the duration of the contest operation.
+A. Unsportsmanlike Conduct: Examples of unsportsmanlike conduct include, but are not limited to:

+1. Arranging or confirming any contacts during or after the contest by use of ANY non-amateur radio means such as telephones, internet, instant messaging, chat rooms, VoIP, email, social media, or websites.

+2. Transmissions by the entrant on frequencies outside of license limitations.

+3. Changing times in the log to meet band change or off time rules.

+4. Taking credit for excessive unverifiable QSOs or unverifiable multipliers.

+5. Signals with excessive bandwidth (e.g., splatter, clicks) or harmonics on other bands.

+6. Running stations not identifying in a timely manner (i.e., 1 minute).

+B. Observer Program: The Committee may request of any entrant to accept a visit by an observer during the contest.

+Failure to allow a Committee appointed observer full access to the station during the contest period may result in the entry being a Checklog.

+C. Audio Recordinas: Any single operator entrant (see V.A.1) competing for a top five finish at the (a) World, (b) Continent, or (c) USA levels, including Classic Overlay, must record the transmitted and received audio as heard by the operator for the duration of the contest operation.
 The recording must be in a common format (e.g., mp3) and should include the audio to each ear as a separate channel.
-The recording may be requested by the Committee within 90 days after the log deadline to help adjudicate the log.
+The recording must be a continuous recording (not a recording of individual QSOs).
+Time "off the air" (when not transmitting or receiving) does not have to recorded.
+The recording may be requested by the Committee within 120 days after the log deadline to help adjudicate the log.
 The recording files must be provided by the entrant within 5 days of the request.
-If no recording is made available, the Committee may reclassify or disqualify the entry. - D. Disciplinary Actions: In the event of a violation, the entrant is subject to disqualification at the discretion of the Committee. - 1.
-Disqualified entries will be listed at the end of the published results and are not eligible for an award.
+If no recording is made available, the Committee may reclassify to an appropriate category, reclassify to Administrative Check Log, or disqualify the entry.

+D. Disciplinary Actions: In the event of a violation, the entrant is subject to disqualification at the discretion of the Committee.

+1. Disqualified entries will be listed at the end of the published results and are not eligible for an award.

-- 2. Notification of Committee actions will be sent by email to the address provided with the log submission.
+2. Notification of Committee actions will be sent by email to the address provided with the log submission.
 The entrant has five days to appeal the decision to the Contest Director.
-After that time the decision is final. - 3.
-The Committee reserves the right to change the category of any entry based on its examination of the log or other information.
+After that time the decision is final.

+3. The Committee reserves the right to change the category of any entry based on its examination of the log or other information.